malinowskip/pal/README.md

 (LLMs) about your project’s source code and documentation.

-Pal may be a good fit if you want to include a predetermined set of documents as context for each request.
-By default, all text files in a project are sent to the language model, except for those matching the provided “exclude” patterns or excluded via `.gitignore` files.
+Pal may be a good fit if you want to include a predetermined set of documents as context for each request; by default, all text files in a project are sent to the language model, except for those excluded via config options or `.gitignore` files.
+As a result, Pal might not be a good fit for large projects or if you only want to include context that is relevant to your query.

 To use Pal, you need to install the CLI tool and initialize a `pal.toml` configuration file in your project's root directory.
 Then you can start